 It is not uncommon for the children to stay with their parents even after high school graduation or getting married.
-Families of three or even four generations living together are not rare, even though this trend is starting to change, as young Vietnamese – the Millennial and their next generations - are joining in the global citizenship trend, moving around the world or in the country to study and work.
+Families of three or even four generations living together are not rare, even though this trend is starting to change, as young Vietnamese – the Millennials and their next generations - are joining in the global citizenship trend, moving around the world or in the country to study and work.

 In Vietnam, children are taught to pay respect to anyone who is older than them by greeting and their use of language.
 They are also expected to take care of their parents and grandparents when they get older, even though they have their own families; putting their parents in the nursing house is not common.
-On the other hand, parents always prioritize their kids' study and expect them to do well at school.
+On the other hand, parents always prioritize their kids' studies and expect them to do well at school.
 The parents are supposed to take care of their children’s children so that their children can go out to work.